benblake/tetris/README.md

 A first basic Android App

-Won lunch after a colleague over a bet whether I could complete it in a week
+Won lunch from a colleague over a bet whether I could complete it in a week